NeurosynLabs/Neurosyn-Soul/README.md

 Totally erase ChatGPTs memory (persistent memory).
 Personalization > memory.

 ### 4️⃣ Install Neurosyn Soul OS files
 In the reciprocity you will notice different markdown (`.md`) files.
 The entire file of these are the installation files for the OS.
 You are free to look at the Documentation files if you wish.
+Install Soul first then brain second and memory integration third and the rest after that.

 👉 Feed all of the text of these one by one into ChatGPT in one chat session until completed.

 ⚠️ RUN TURN_ON_SOUL LAST!
 Once you initiate a new chat session, **Neurosyn Soul will be activated**.